 Artist, Maker Stephanie Buttle uses diverse approaches within her practice influenced by her former professional experiences within dance, performance and lens-based mediums.
 The material qualities of clay and the contrasting processes available within ceramics, act to express the artist’s fascination with the politics of intimacy and the discovering and presenting of an experience that often includes a performative element and a personal physical component.

 Stephanie studied at Central Saint Martins from 2012 -2015 gaining a first class honours degree in Ceramics.
 She was nominated for Central Saint Martins Graduation Nova Award.
-In 2016 she was guest speaker at Ceramic Art London and exhibited at the Lethaby Gallery London, Pangolin Gallery London, Messum Wiltshire, Port Elliot Festival in 2015 &16 with Hole & Corner Magazine and performed at the London Design Festival.
+In 2016/17 she was guest speaker at Ceramic Art London, Featured articles in publication including Hole&Corner magazine and exhibited at the Lethaby Gallery London, Pangolin Gallery London, Messums Wiltshire, Port Elliot Festival in 2015 -17 with Hole & Corner Magazine and performed at the London Design Festival.

 Stephanie lives and works in London.